 The Lucena Position is well-known in endgame theory.
 One side has a king, rook, and pawn; the other has a king and rook.
 The side with the pawn can win using a method called “building a bridge” or the "Lucena Method” to escape the defender’s attempt to give perpetual check.

 - Luft means “air” in German.
 In chess, this means making an escape square for your king by pushing one of the pawns in front of the castled position.
 This purpose of "making luft" is to avoid being checkmated (see "checkmate") on the back rank (see "back rank").

 - The most commonly played moves in an opening (see "opening").
 An opening variation that has been played a lot and is very popular.
 Example: "The game followed a main line.
 So many players had already played the first fifteen moves before."

 - A rook or queen.
 These are the most powerful pieces, able to checkmate on their own needing only the help of their king.
 Compare to "minor piece": a knight or bishop.

-- A greater number of pawns on one side of the board.
-Usually either a "kingside majority" or a "queenside majority".
-Typically the advantage of a pawn majority is that it can result in a passed pawn (see "passed pawn").
+- A greater number of pawns on one side of the board, whether the kingside, queenside, or center.
+A majority can be used to make a passed pawn (see "passed pawn").

 - A series of moves by one or several pieces with the goal of improving their position(s) on the board.
 Usually these are quiet moves without tactical threats.
 Example: "Billy used a maneuver to bring his knight to the strong outpost square."

 - A player who is considered to have reached a certain level of achievement in chess.
 You can become a "national master" by achieving an ELO rating over 2200; internationally there are the FIDE Master, International Master, and Grandmaster titles, which require higher achievements.

 A series of games played between two opponents.
 Matches are often held to determine the champion of something, like a city, school, or the world!